soncojmk/poppin/README.md

                                   --> outputs the actor, recipient, verb, and action_object of the notification --> Sort of like "Joe (actor) followed (Verb) Jake (recipient) --> or "Jake (Actor) saved (verb) Jake's (recipient) event, the roast of time (action_object)

+   Comments API:
+       api/events/<event_id>/post_comment/ (POST) --> This is for posting a comment to an event --> (need to send authorization token with request) --> parameters -> [comment]
+                                           (DELETE) --> To delete a comment from an event, grab the 'pk' from the comment object and send it as a parameter with a DELETE request to that particular <event's                                                                 url>/post_comment api/events/ (GET) --> comments now included in the event object with the comment author's account nested

 ```